HomeBlogWhat Is a Good Credit Score in Canada for a Mortgage?

 If you are working on a contractual basis or are self-employed it will also be difficult to convince the bank to loan out a mortgage because income becomes harder to easily demonstrate.
 By the same token if you approach a bank with a Beacon Score of less than a minimum of 600 you will likely be turned away.

-There is the option of turning to credit unions or established trust companies, however, you will need to demonstrate a credit score of around 550 with a substantial down payment to be considered for a standard mortgage loan.
-Private lenders are available for the Ontario-based homeowner/borrower if credit is causing mortgage application difficulties.
+There is the option of turning to credit unions or established trust companies; however, you will need to demonstrate a credit score of around 550 with a substantial down payment to be considered for a standard mortgage loan.
+Private lenders are available for Ontario-based homeowners/borrowers if credit is causing difficulties with the mortgage application.

-The credit score.
-When Ontario homeowners/borrowers are turning to traditional lenders, namely the banks, one of the first things that are determined is the borrower’s overall credit score.
+When Ontario homeowners/borrowers are turning to traditional lenders, namely the banks, one of the first things that is determined is the borrower’s overall credit score.
 Remember, the banks ultimately want to lend out as little as possible with the lowest level of risk.

 By assessing a borrower’s credit score the banks are essentially analyzing what degree of risk any given individual represents when it comes to recouping the lender’s money.
 The credit score in the lending business tells the story.
 It represents essentially a snapshot of the lending history of an individual and his or her reliability and consistency in terms of repayment.